 Over the past 25 years, Dr. Juliet Getty has worked with thousands of horse owners to address their concerns.
 Each horse is an individual and Dr. Getty takes great care to approach the horse's care from a holistic perspective -- evaluating the big picture: history, medical treatments, feeding, exercise, environment, as well as his mental state, taking all aspects of the horse's life into consideration.
 Over the years, she has encountered concerns ranging from how to begin with a new horse, to promoting a healthful pregnancy, to helping a foal grow properly, as well as allowing your older horse to grow old gracefully.
 Feeding the insulin resistant horse, slowing down the progression of equine Cushing's disease, preventing and treating ulcers, helping your horse avoid colic, maintaining a normal weight, and bringing him back to a pain-free, quality life after experiencing laminitis (founder) – these are all situations that Dr. Getty has handled with excellent results.

 To make this information readily available to all horse owners, Dr. Getty is now working on a new book, a companion to Feed Your Horse Like a Horse, that will include additional research and expanded coverage of the horse care concerns most frequently voiced during her 25+ years in the field.
 So for the next few months, Dr. Getty will be doing a limited number of consultations.
 Preference will be offered to existing clients, however, she will keep open a few slots for new clients.
-Keep in mind that appointments will typically be two months out.
+Keep in mind that appointments will typically be two to three months out.

 Meanwhile, Dr. Getty shares her knowledge and experience in various ways: